XRFoundation/three-physx/readme.md

 - [ ] implement all API functions
 - [ ] raycasts
 - [ ] put body ids on arraybuffers for more efficient data transfer
+- [ ] new build with more bindings

 ## Example